Skip to main content

 6. Type a Name for your hierarchy.

-9. Under Org Unit ID Field, type out or select the name of your Org Unit ID metadata name.
+9. Under Employee ID field, type out or select the name of your Employee ID metadata name.

-Qtip: Org Unit ID Field, Parent Org Unit ID Field, and any other field where you are entering metadata must match the original participant file you uploaded.
+Qtip: Employee ID field, Manager ID field, and any other field where you are entering metadata must match the original participant file you uploaded.
 This means spelling, spacing, and capitalization must be exactly the same!

 Qtip: This is where you add your Org Description metadata so your units will come out by name instead of by Unit ID number.